Andreashn1/Snake_game/README.md

 # Snake_game
-This is a simple snake game made using pyton inspired by the YT channel "Tehc with Mike" classes where he teaches basic game makings using pyton
+This is a simple snake game made using pyton inspired by the YT channel "Tech with Mike" classes where he teaches basic game makings using pyton